 3. Thinking all platforms have the same strategy

-Tying back to the first mistake, different social media platforms have different strategies.
+Tying back to the first mistake, different platforms have different strategies.
+Mobile apps marketing, social media marketing, and search marketing all have their own strategies but should tie in seamlessly together.
 The differences could be very drastic or just minor nuances that make a difference.

 Why?
 You’ll understand the reasons after understanding the components of a sound and results-driven social media strategy below.

 Here are the 5 key questions that you need to answer in order when creating a social media strategy for your health and fitness business.

 - Why do you want to be on social media?